nf-core/rnaseq/README.md

  --reads 'path/to/data/sample_*_{1,2}.fastq'
 ```

+**NB: Must be enclosed in quotes!**

 Note that the `{1,2}` parentheses are required to specify paired end data.
 Running `--reads '*.fastq'` will treat
 all files as single end.
-Also, note that the file path should be in quotation marks to prevent shell glob expansion.
+The file path should be in quotation marks to prevent shell glob expansion.

 If left unspecified, the pipeline will assume that the data is in a directory called `data` in the working directory.